diarmidmackenzie/aframe-e2e-testing/README.md

 VR tests currently only run against Chromium.
 Firefox / Webkit not yet supported for VR tests.

 Non-VR tests typically work against all browsers.

+## Problems?

+If you hit problems, please raise an issue [here](https://github.com/diarmidmackenzie/aframe-e2e-testing/issues).

+In particular, making this code available as an npm module is brand new, and there may be some teething issues in this area - so if you hit problems please do let me know & I'll try to help.